Baucus Leaders Program

 The Baucus Institute Speaker Series brings global thought leaders in the areas of economic development, foreign policy, and politics to Montana for public discussions about issues of critical importance to the future of our country.

-The Institute presented its inaugural speaker series event on October 10 at the George & Jane Dennison Theatre in Missoula.
+The Institute will present its second speaker series event at 7:00 p.m. on October 10, 2019 at the George & Jane Dennison Theatre in Missoula.

 Master of Public Administration